indrajiita/test/Upload PNG via SSH.md

 SSH (Secure Shell Protocol) is a secure network protocol that creates a safe channel to transfer data.
 Sending files over SSH relies on the SCP (Secure Copy Protocol), which securely transfers files and folders between two machines.

-For more about scp and ssh, see its manual page
+To learn more about scp and ssh, run the following commands respectively:

-man scp
+`man scp`
-man ssh
+`man ssh`

 , and ssh is the linux SSH client command.